#Marketo

 For many businesses, following the framework for basic lead-scoring processes can create a comprehensive, effective scoring system in its own right.

-However, Marketo does enable you to delve into more advanced scoring programs around products and accounts, when it makes sense for your business to implement them.
+However, Marketo does enable you to dive into more advanced scoring programs around products and accounts, when it makes sense for your business to implement them.
 Here’s a brief snapshot of these advanced processes.

 Product-level scoring systems